DombiArmin94/Digital-Thinkers-CheckOut/README.md

 So testing was done manually and mainly to check all inputs, and some edge case wrong inputs

+## Design Notes
+Repository implementation is just mocking a DB, data should not be stored like this.
+It was specified in the documentation, and I choose a different optional task.
+Had to ad locking, class copiing just to make it thread safe and consistent.
+Ideally DB would handle table locking and coping would not be necessary.

 ## Build/Run

 - Build the solution in Visual Studio